FAQ - Frequently Asked Questions

 2. HAVE SOLID ARRANGEMENTS

-Work out song arrangements at home and make sure that everyone in the band is comfortable with them.
+Work out song arrangements at home and make sure that everyone performing is comfortable with them.
 If I'm producing the project I'm more than happy to go to your jam spot to help with this.
-Sometimes having someone outside the band listening with a fresh air can clean up some problem areas that were overlooked.
+Sometimes having someone outside the project listening with a fresh ear can clean up some problem areas that were overlooked.
 While it's possible to make a lot of corrections with editing it's always better to record it right in the first place.

 3. HAVE A SOLID TEMPO FOR EACH SONG IN BPM